Progress towards understanding ultranonlocality through the wavevector and frequency dependence of approximate exchange-correlation kernels: Introduction

 The central equation of LR-TDDFT is a Dyson-like equation linking the true interacting density-response function of an arbitrary many-electron system, $\chi(\br,\br';\omega)$, to its non-interacting Kohn-Sham (KS) counterpart $\chi_0(\br,\br';\omega)$:

-where $v(\br,\br')$ represents the Coulomb interaction and $\fxc(\br,\br';\omega)$ is the exchange-correlation (xc) kernel.
-In TDDFT, the excitation energies are simply poles of the interacting density-response function $\chi(\br,\br';\omega)$ of Eq. (\ref{eq:chi_dyson}).
-Without $\fxc$, this expression simply becomes the random-phase approximation (RPA) \cite{nozieres1958}.
+where $v(\br,\br')$ represents the Coulomb interaction, and $\fxc(\br,\br';\omega)$ is the exchange-correlation (xc) kernel.
+The TDDFT excitation energies are found as poles of $\chi(\br,\br';\omega)$.
+With $\fxc=0$, $\chi$ reduces to the random-phase approximation (RPA) \cite{nozieres1958}.

 Even if TDDFT is computationally more efficient than wavefunction theories, its accuracy is restricted by the limitations of commonly used xc kernels \cite{patrick2015,bates2016,constantin2007,terentjev2018}.
 The most widely used adiabatic local-density approximation (ALDA), for example, misses excitonic effects completely \cite{gross1996}.
-Recently developed model xc kernels describe the optical absorption spectra of small and medium band-gap semiconductors well \cite{patrick2015,terentjev2018}; but TDDFT is still in need of a generally applicable approximation for a wide range of semiconductors and insulators, especially for the case of large-gap materials.
-In order to achieve this goal, the wavevector and frequency dependence of the xc kernel $\fxc$ needs to be further investigated \cite{bruneval2006,botti2004,panholzer2018}.
+Recently developed model xc kernels describe the optical absorption spectra of small and medium band-gap semiconductors well \cite{patrick2015,terentjev2018}.
+Non-empirical xc kernels, which are not fitted to experimental or correlated-wavefunction data, are typically insufficient to describe excited-state properties of semiconductors and insulators, especially large-gap materials.
+However, some modern kernels predict accurate properties of excitons in real materials \cite{trevisanutto2013,rigamonti2015,berger2015,yang2015}.
+In order to achieve this goal, the wavevector and frequency dependence of the xc kernel $\fxc$ needs to be investigated further \cite{bruneval2006,botti2004,panholzer2018}.

-Recently, we have proposed a parametrized $\fxc$ for a uniform electron gas (UEG) based upon satisfaction of exact constraints \cite{ruzsinszky2020}.
-In the static ($\omega=0$) limit, we have modified the model of Constantin and Pitarke \cite{constantin2007} as follows:
+Recently, we proposed a parametrized $\fxc$ for a uniform electron gas (UEG) based upon satisfaction of exact constraints \cite{ruzsinszky2020}.
+This model, called MCP07, depends upon both the wavevector $q$ and frequency $\omega$.
+In the static ($\omega=0$) limit, we modified the model of Constantin and Pitarke \cite{constantin2007} as follows:

-For definitions of the $\rs$-dependent functions $k$, $B$, $C$, and $E$, refer to Ref. \cite{ruzsinszky2020}. $\rs=(4\pi n/3)^{-1/3}$ is the radius of a sphere containing, on average, one electron in a UEG of density $n$.
-In the long-wavelength ($q\to 0$) limit, Eq. (\ref{eq:mcp07_static}) yields the ALDA kernel, which we obtain by using the Perdew-Zunger parametrization of the UEG correlation energy \cite{perdew1981}.
+For definitions of the $\rs$-dependent functions $k$, $B$, $C$, and $E$, refer to Ref. \cite{ruzsinszky2020}. $\rs=(4\pi n/3)^{-1/3}$ is the radius of a sphere containing, on average, one electron in a UEG of density $n$. $\kf = (3\pi^2n)^{1/3}$ is the Fermi wavevector.
+In the long-wavelength ($q\to 0$) limit, Eq. (\ref{eq:mcp07_static}) yields the ALDA kernel, for which we use the Perdew-Zunger parametrization of the UEG correlation energy \cite{perdew1981}.